HKJPN/MD-WORKS-PROVENANCE/README.md

 If the signed Manifest is changed, the Final Signature no longer verifies.

-This is why MD//WORKS Provenance describes its evidence as **tamper-evident** rather than immutable.
+This is why MD//WORKS PROVENANCE describes its evidence as **tamper-evident** rather than immutable.

 ---